orbitbot/misbehave/README.md

 The URL provided above is a "development" URL from RawGit, you should switch to the "production" URL to ensure that you're getting a known version and don't have issues with traffic limits or throttling if using `misbehave` like this on a more permanent basis.

-If you're using `misbehave` directly in a browser environment without a packaging toolchain, the constructor is attached to the `Misbehave` global.
+If you're using `misbehave` directly in a browser environment without a packaging toolchain, the constructor is attached `window.Misbehave`.

 <br>
 ### Usage

 The library exposes a `Misbehave` module or browser global, which is a constructor.
-The constructor expects to be passed a `contenteditable` DOM node;
+The constructor expects a `contenteditable` DOM node:

 **HTML**
 ```html